Nina and the Neurons

 Nina and the Neurons is a British live action/animated television programme shown on the CBeebies channel, aimed at young children to help them understand basic science.
 Nina is a neuroscientist who enlists the help of five Neurons (animated characters representing the senses) in her brain to answer a scientific question.
-It was first aired on 26 February 2007.
+It was first aired on 26 February 2007 and ended on 2 October 2015.

 The show was produced by Lucille McLaughlin, who has also produced the children's programmes like Balamory, Me Too! and Bits and Bobs.
 The series is commissioned by CBeebies Controller, Michael Carrington.

 Synopsis

 Most of the show was based at Glasgow Science Centre, with a little part taking place outdoors.
-At the start of the show, Nina conducts experiments in front of an unseen audience of children.
+During the show's earlier series, at the beginning of each episode, Nina conducted experiments in front of an unseen audience of children.
 At one point of the show, Nina is 'contacted' by (usually two or three, but rarely four) children, who appear on a computer screen asking a science-related question (e.g., 'What makes rainbows appear and disappear?')
 Nina then chooses one (or more) of the five Neurons inside her brain based upon which of the senses is most appropriate to answer the question.
 Once the Neuron has been selected by Nina, the children (called the 'experimenters') then visit her, using fun experiments and games.

 Afterwards, Nina takes the children out to find out more about the answer to the question, sometimes with the help of their friends and family.
 After they have found out the answer to the question, they travel back to the Glasgow Science Centre to do another experiment and then the experimenters leave.

 At the end of each show, a song is sung, which changes from series to series depending on the theme of the series.
 Then, the Neurons discuss what they have done and the individual role they have played.
 The show ends with Nina and the Neurons bidding farewell to the viewers.